 As of August 31, 2007, there was a balance of \$969.4 million in revolving credit loans (including \$107.4 million in Swingline loans) and \$57.3 million in letters of credit.
 The weighted average interest rate on the total amount outstanding at August 31, 2007, was 6.01%.
 The total amount available under the ETP Credit Facility, as of August 31, 2007, which is reduced by any amounts outstanding under the swingline loan and letters of credit, was \$973.3 million.
 The indebtedness under the ETP Credit Facility is unsecured and not guaranteed by any of the Partnership's subsidiaries.
 In connection with entering into the credit agreement for the ETP Credit Facility, all guarantees by ETC OLP, Titan and their direct and indirect wholly-owned subsidiaries of the ETP Senior Notes were released and discharged.
-The indebtedness under the ETP Credit Facility has the same priority of payments as our other current and future unsecured debt.
+The indebtedness under the ETP Credit Facility has the same priority of payment as our other current and future unsecured debt.

 ETP Term Loan.
-On October 5, 2007, ETP entered into a credit agreement providing for a \$310 million, 364-day term loan credit facility (the "Term Loan Agreement").
+On October 5, 2007, we entered into a credit agreement providing for a \$310 million, 364-day term loan credit facility (the "Term Loan Agreement").
 Borrowings under the Term Loan Agreement were used to fund the purchase price for the Canyon acquisition and for general corporate purposes.
 The facility is a single draw term loan with an applicable Eurodollar rate plus 0.600% per annum based on our current rating by the rating agencies or at Base Rate for designated period.
 The indebtedness under the Term Loan Agreement is unsecured and is not guaranteed by any of our subsidiaries.
-Borrowings under the Term Loan Agreement requires any proceeds received from debt or equity issuance, assets sales, or accordion increases be used to make a mandatory prepayment on the outstanding loan balance.
-The Term Loan Agreement contains covenants that are similar to the covenants of our existing ETP Credit Facility.
+Borrowings under the Term Loan Agreement, upon proper notice to the administrative agent, may be prepaid in whole or in part without premium or penalty.
+The Term Loan Agreement requires any proceeds received from debt or equity issuance, assets sales, or accordion increases be used to make a mandatory prepayment on the outstanding loan balance.
+The Term Loan Agreement contains covenants that are similar to the covenants of our ETP Credit Facility.

 Prior ETP Credit Facilities.
-On September 25, 2006, ETP exercised the accordion feature of its previously existing revolving credit facility and expanded the amount of the facility from \$1.3 billion to \$1.5 billion.
-Amounts borrowed under ETP's previously existing revolving credit facility bore interest at a rate based on either a Eurodollar rate or a prime rate.
-ETP's previously existing revolving credit facility had a swingline loan option with a maximum borrowing of \$75.0 million at a daily rate based on LIBOR.
-The commitment fee payable on the unused portion of the facility varied based on ETP's credit rating and the maximum fee was 0.175%.
-ETP's previously existing revolving credit facility was fully and unconditionally guaranteed by ETC OLP and Titan and all of their direct and indirect wholly-owned subsidiaries of ETP.
-ETP's previously existing revolving credit facility was unsecured and had equal rights to holders of ETP's other current and future unsecured debt.
+On September 25, 2006, we exercised the accordion feature of the previously existing revolving credit facility and expanded the amount of the facility from \$1.3 billion to \$1.5 billion.
+Amounts borrowed under the previously existing revolving credit facility bore interest at a rate based on either a Eurodollar rate or a prime rate.
+The previously existing revolving credit facility had a swingline loan option with a maximum borrowing of \$75.0 million at a daily rate based on LIBOR.
+The commitment fee payable on the unused portion of the facility varied based on our credit rating and the maximum fee was 0.175%.
+The previously existing revolving credit facility was fully and unconditionally guaranteed by ETC OLP and Titan and all of their direct and indirect wholly-owned subsidiaries of ETP.
+The previously existing revolving credit facility was unsecured and had equal rights to holders of our other current and future unsecured debt.

-On October 18, 2006 ETP paid and retired a \$250 million unsecured revolving credit facility which matured under its terms on December 1, 2006.
+On October 18, 2006 we paid and retired a \$250 million unsecured revolving credit facility which matured under its terms on December 1, 2006.
 Amounts borrowed under this facility bore interest at a rate based on either a Eurodollar rate or a base rate.
 The maximum commitment fee payable on the unused portion of the facility was 0.25%.
 The \$250 million revolving credit facility was fully and unconditionally guaranteed by ETC OLP and all of the direct and indirect wholly-owned subsidiaries of ETC OLP.